RobotML/RobotML-documentation/Glossary.rst

       supports model-driven engineering of software systems.
 It was launched by the Object Management Group (:term:`OMG`) in 2001.

+   middleware
+      A middleware is a piece of software allowing its user to ignore complexities of the underlying software and / or hardware structure.
+As an example, robotic middleware try to promote a view where sensors and effectors are not to be programmed anymore but to be configured using the same methodology (see :term:`OROCOS` or :term:`RTMaps`)

    model
       A model provides an abstract view of the situation someone wants to convey to another person.
 This view if embodied using a Domain Specific Language